bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1105_error_handling.md

 ```

 #### Call and Handle Error
-To call a function that contains `throws`, you must call it by putting `try` in front of the function within a `do` block.
-A `catch` block is used to handle error thrown by the function.
+To call a function that contains `throws`, run the function block by inserting `try` in front of the function within a `do` block.
+A `catch` block is used to recognize and handle error thrown by the function.

 ```swift
 do {